Akin1998/Dissertation/readme-full_dataset.txt

+- Link to download the dataset, provided below

 - all the images from each location are seperated into animal's in that location, empty images in that location.
 - 70% empty images, 30% animal images